magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_shapes_pyvista.md

 import pyvista as pv
 import magpylib as magpy

-# Create a complex pyvista PolyData object using a boolean operation.
+# Create a complex Pyvista PolyData object using a boolean operation.
 Start with
 # finer mesh and clean after operation
 sphere = pv.Sphere(radius=0.6)
 cube = pv.Cube().triangulate().subdivide(2)